-Watch This Stealthy Jaguar Launch An Insane Aerial Attack On An Unsuspecting Croc
+Watch This Stealthy Jaguar Launch an Insane Aerial Attack on an Unsuspecting Croc

 Written by Angie Menjivar

-Updated: May 23, 2023
+Updated: October 22, 2023

-Share this post on:
+Share on:

 When the video starts, there’s some eerie music playing, foreshadowing the next moments.
 The video flashes from scene to scene, showing a croc submerged underwater with only its eyes showing.
 Next, you see a jaguar beautifully camouflaged in its surroundings, tree branches concealing its hiding spot.
 It’s peering down toward the croc, its gaze steady.
 When it perceives the perfect moment has arrived, it takes a few steps forward and lunges itself off the elevated surface, taking flight for a few moments.